 If you think you don’t have the time nor the will to pay so much attention to a log splitter, you should consider getting an electric log splitter and not a gas type.

-We should also mention that as long as the gas tank is full, you may use the gas log splitter where you need.
+We should also mention that as long as the gas tank is full, you may use the gas log splitter where you need it.
 You don’t need to plug it so you can even use it in the middle of nowhere.
 The impressive versatility is a selling point for the gas log splitter.
 You can use a power generator for the electric log splitter, but it means you’ll depend on a gasoline engine.
 So why not buy the gas log splitter right from the start?

 The electric log splitter is lighter than the gas model, with the majority of electric log splitters weighing less than 115pounds.
 The gas log splitter doesn’t win on this one as it weighs over 500 pounds, making even the transportation a challenge.